gek169/Simple_ISA/README.md

 First defined macros include the builtin macros such as $, @, the space, and the percent directive.

 Builtin macros *except for %, space, and tab* are parsed on macro lines.
+### Use as a scripting language
+SISA16 is an interpreted 32/16/8-bit bytecode virtual machine that compiles from .asm sources.

+the primary advantage of SISA16 over other scripting languages is its portability and speed- it is an interpreted bytecode compiled from textual source with minimal dependencies, requiring a minimal libc to interface with the command prompt and load files from disk.

+You can use SISA16 on *nix-likes by added shebangs to the beginnings of your files and putting sisa16 in your path.

+SISA16's default driver interfaces directly with the command prompt, but can be made to interface with anything.

+### Use as an embedded language for program extension
+You can embed SISA16 by implementing a host program that operates through the device driver. di, dcl, interrupt, gch and pch.

 ### Tips for doing stuff
 If you've written x86 or any other assembly language for a machine with lots of registers, you may find SISA-16 very limiting.